EpiLink/EpiLink/docs/MaintainerGuide.md

 EpiLink is **not** a ready-to-use just-add-it-to-your-Discord-server style bot.
 It is a full host-it-yourself website and service that must be hosted by *you* entirely.
 As such, there is no "EpiLink" bot, *your* instance will have *its own* bot.
 This allows us to focus on developing the bot and lets you control all of the data managed by the bot.

-Once you host EpiLink on your own server, a
+Once you host EpiLink on your own server, an invite link will be present in the server's logs.
+You can use that link to invite the Discord bot to your servers, but the bot will only work if that server [is described in the configuration](#discord-server-configuration).

 ### What EpiLink does

 #### Matching accounts and anonymity

-At its core, EpiLink matches an Identity Provider account to a Discord account.
-The Identity Provider can be any service that provides OpenID Connect compatibility.
-A typical example would be a Microsoft Azure tenant, or a school using G Suite.
+At its core, EpiLink matches an [Identity Provider](IdentityProviders.md) account to a Discord account.
+The Identity Provider can be any service that supports the [OpenID Connect protocol](https://openid.net/connect/).
+A typical example would be a [Microsoft Azure tenant](IdentityProviders.md#microsoft), or a [school using G Suite](IdentityProviders.md#google).

 EpiLink allows users to remain anonymous to some extent.
 Should the user choose this option, their e-mail address will not be recorded in the database, but a hash of the user's ID is remembered (even if the user decides not to be anonymous) and there are still checks in place to ensure that they actually have the right to join servers.
 The hash is remembered for banning purposes (bans are against an identity provider account instead of a Discord account).